 - Net Profit = $170,000

 Now that we’ve got that out of the way, let’s review what the average profit margin is of the average business in North America.
-In other words, what percentage of dollars does the average small business put in their pocket every year?
+In other words, what percentage of dollars does the average small business put in its pocket every year?

 Reason-Rupe did a study in 2013.
 They asked 1,003 people, the general public, what they believed the average profit margin was for a small business.
 The response was 36%.